Revved by Sturgis Rally, COVID-19 infections move fast, far

 In a country where each state has been tasked with doing the heavy-lifting of responding to the pandemic, tracing every infection from the rally is virtually impossible.
 But the city of Sturgis is doing what it can to head off a local outbreak by holding mass testing for asymptomatic people.

-The city, which is a sleepy tourist destination for most of the 355 days of the year outside of the rally dates, was a reluctant host this year.
-After many residents objected to the massive influx of people during a pandemic, city leaders decided to pay for mass testing from money they had received as part of federal coronavirus relief funding.
+The city, which is a sleepy tourist destination for most of the 355 days of the year outside the rally dates, was a reluctant host this year.
+After many residents objected to holding the rally during a pandemic, city leaders decided to pay for mass testing with money they had received as part of federal coronavirus relief funding.

+About 850 people will be tested, according to Daniel Ainslie, the city manager.

-On Monday morning, Linda Chaplin drove with her husband to line up at the mass testing event in the parking lot of the Sturgis Community Center.
-They had left town during the rally, but the crowds that came before and after the event concerned them so they decided to get tested.
+On Monday morning, Linda Chaplin drove with her husband to get tested in the parking lot of the Sturgis Community Center.
+They had left town during the rally, but the crowds that came before and after concerned them.

 While the results from the test will take a couple days to process, the region is already seeing an increase in coronavirus cases.